MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-mobile.md

 - **Launch source such as direct, link, appShortcut** - Launches directly or via link (recording Mobile Application Management (MAM) or Mobile Device Management (MDM) telemetry on app launch to collect data for active users).
 - **leaveChat** - Confirm leaving chat.
 - **legacyChatLink** - A link is selected to a legacy chat.
-- **link** - User initiated initiated redeem of invite link by entering Teams application.
+- **link** - User initiated redeem of invite link by entering Teams application.
 - **likeAppDismiss** - When the prompt that asks whether a user likes the app or not is dismissed without a response.
 - **likeAppNo** - When the prompt that asks whether user likes the app receives a response of no.
 - **likeAppYes** - When the prompt that asks whether user likes the app receives a response of yes.